tdjastrzebski/Vincenty-Excel/README.md

 Converts latitude, longitude or azimuth string in degrees/minutes/seconds format to decimal value.

 ### Source code
 Excel workbooks contain unprotected source code.
-In addition, for better change tracking source code has been placed separately in [Vincenty.bas](Vincenty.bas), [InvParams.cls](InvParams.cls), [DirParams.cls](DirParams.cls) files.
+In addition, for better change tracking source code has been placed separately in [Vincenty.bas](Vincenty.bas) file.

 ### Validation
 Calculation results have been validated using 1200 test cases generated for 6 range clusters and distance between 10 m and 30,000 km